A History of Africa

 Constantine didn't go, but he declared Donatism a heresy, and ordered their churches to be confiscated and their leaders exiled.
 The result was a round of anti-Donatist persecution, which stopped when Constantine realized that it was only making the Donatists even more intransigent.
 His successor Constans also tried to destroy the Donatists by force, prompting this famous quote from Donatus: "Quid est imperatori cum ecclesia?"
 (What has the emperor to do with the church?)
 Then they got a reprieve in the 360s when Julian, the last pagan emperor, restored the Donatist churches and reinstated their bishops, because his enemies were the same as their enemies.
 The sect peaked in the last years of the fourth century; at a council in 394 the Donatists assembled 310 bishops.

-By that time, however, the Catholics had Aurelius of Carthage and Augustine of Hippo, two leaders who were a match for the Donatists.
+In the 390s, the Catholics gained two leaders who were a match for the Donatists, Aurelius of Carthage and Augustine of Hippo.
 In 405 Emperor Honorius issued an edict commanding the Donatists, under the severest penalties, to return to the Catholic church.
-When this didn't work, Augustine arranged for a great conference between the Donatists and the orthodox, which was held at Carthage in 411; 286 Catholic and 279 Donatist bishops attended the affair.
+When this didn't work, Augustine arranged for a great conference between the Donatists and the Catholics, which was held at Carthage in 411; 286 Catholic and 279 Donatist bishops attended the affair.
 Augustine took part in the discussions, maintaining a moderate view that unworthy members should be allowed to remain in the church, as tares among wheat, until God's final judgment.
 In the end, the Catholics had their way: Donatism was classified as a heresy against the one true Church.
 The bishop of Carthage was demoted--henceforth no Church patriarchs would come from there.
 In addition, Donatists were fined according to their rank and station, they were deprived of all civil rights in 414, and their buildings became the property of the Catholic Church.
 One year later, their assemblies were banned under penalty of death.
 Whole communities of bishops and laymen returned to the official Church, but a few extremists remained, so the movement didn't disappear completely.
 For the rest of the fifth and sixth centuries, Donatism gathered up the most discontented folks in society without becoming a nationalist or revolutionary movement, allowing it to survive until the Moslems arrived and eliminated all sides in the doctrinal dispute.

 Two Arabian tribes, the Banu Habesh and the Banu Ag'azi, were involved in the migration to the highlands, and both of them lent their names to the place where they settled.
 From the Banu Habesh we get the name of Abyssinia, applied both to the country as a whole and the mountains where they lived, the Abyssinian Massif.
 The name of the Banu Ag'azi comes down to us as Ge'ez, the name of the ancient language used by the Ethiopian church; modern Amharic and Tigrinya, also Semitic languages, are derived from Ge'ez.